bvoq/knowledge-blog/pages/Fish with lemon.md

-- Put in oven 200C
+- Put in oven 220C, 20 minutes
+- Olive oil on and inside fish (add cuts), add salt and provencial
-- Spring onions, lemon on the fish, parsley and ..
+- Spring onions, lemon on the fish, parsley and salt ..
 - ![photo_2022-11-26 21.21.17.jpeg](../assets/photo_2022-11-26_21.21.17_1669494386476_0.jpeg)